Specro/Philter/README.md

 ## WIP
 I'm working on all sorts of stuff that involves this plugin and doesn't.
 So please bear with the way I develop Philter.
 If you have any suggestions ideas or just wanna say something you can send me an email at liudas.dzisevicius@gmail.com or tweet @_citizen00.
-* Node module is still in early stage.
-I need to change many things and write tests for it :)
-* Gulp wrapper (I work with Gulp, so there will be no Grunt here.
+* Gulp (I work with Gulp, so there will be no Grunt here.
 Sorry.)
+* Webpack
 * More custom SVG filters

 ## License